Carotene: History

 The discovery of carotene from carrot juice is credited to Heinrich Wilhelm Ferdinand Wackenroder, a finding made during a search for antihelminthics, which he published in 1831.
 He obtained it in small ruby-red flakes soluble in ether, which when dissolved in fats gave "a beautiful yellow colour".
 William Christopher Zeise recognised its hydrocarbon nature in 1847, but his analyses gave him a composition of C_{5}H_{8}.
 It was Léon-Albert Arnaud in 1886 who confirmed its hydrocarbon nature and gave the formula C_{26}H_{38}, which is close to the theoretical composition of C_{40}H_{56}.
 Adolf Lieben in studies, also published in 1886, of the colouring matter in corpora lutea, first came across carotenoids in animal tissue, but did not recognise the nature of the pigment.
-Johann Ludwig Wilhelm Thudichum, in 1868–1869, after stereoscopic spectral examination, applied the term 'luteine' (lutein) to this class of yellow crystallizable substances found in animals and plants.
+Subsequently, Johann Ludwig Wilhelm Thudichum, in 1868–1869, after stereoscopic spectral examination, applied the term 'luteine' (lutein) to this class of yellow crystallizable substances found in animals, plants, and related biological materials.
 Richard Martin Willstätter, who gained the Nobel Prize in Chemistry in 1915, mainly for his work on chlorophyll, assigned the composition of C_{40}H_{56}, distinguishing it from the similar but oxygenated xanthophyll, C_{40}H_{56}O_{2}.
 With Heinrich Escher, in 1910, lycopene was isolated from tomatoes and shown to be an isomer of carotene.
 Later work by Escher also differentiated the 'luteal' pigments in egg yolk from that of the carotenes in cow corpus luteum.